I Want To...

 The surgeons at Johns Hopkins take that power seriously.
-As a group they bring together every kind of reconstructive surgery there is—facial reconstruction, tissue transfer, breast reconstruction, peripheral nerve repair, burn and scar repair, and much more.
+As a group, they bring together every kind of reconstructive surgery there is—facial reconstruction, tissue transfer, breast reconstruction, peripheral nerve repair, burn and scar repair, pediatric injuries and conditions, and much more.

-And they can count not only on their combined years of expertise in reconstructive surgery, they can turn to doctors in other disciplines whose work is as specialized as theirs is.
+Not only can they count on their combined years of expertise in reconstructive surgery, they can also turn to doctors in other disciplines whose work is as specialized as theirs is.
 As easily as walking down the hall, a hand surgeon can consult with a surgeon renowned for tissue transfer techniques or a pediatric surgeon can meet with a surgeon who specializes in nerve surgery to discuss a case.

 Innovative techniques backed by years of experience

-The surgeon who repairs a child’s brachial plexus injury has done a fellowship, working with the premier nerve surgeons in the world.
-The doctor who reconstructs a woman’s breasts after cancer has learned the pioneering microvascular techniques from the surgeons who devised them.
+The surgeon who repairs a child’s brachial plexus injury has trained with the premier nerve surgeons in the world.
+The doctor who reconstructs a woman’s breasts after cancer has learned the pioneering microvascular techniques from the surgeons who created them.

 Beyond their own department, the surgeons at Johns Hopkins are surrounded by a group of doctors and surgeons whose knowledge and abilities are unsurpassed.
 Rigorous medical training and a depth and breadth of knowledge, experience, and innovation mark our facility as one of the best in the world.
 When you come to Johns Hopkins for reconstructive surgery, you are getting a quality of medical care that is hard to match.